-I don’t know why it’s called “French” Apple Pie (or sometimes Dutch Apple Pie), I only know that is what we called the crumb-topped pies when I worked at the apple ranch many moons ago.
+When I was first introduced to this apple crumb pie, it was called French Apple Pie.
+I don’t know why it was called “French” Apple Pie (or sometimes Dutch Apple Pie), I only know that is what we called the crumb-topped pies when I worked at the apple ranch many moons ago.
 There are, of course, many types of crumb to top a pie with, but only one really passes muster (and I am strongly opinionated in this matter).
 Oat topped apple pies are an abomination, as are pies with a wimpy dotting of crumbs across the top.
 (Gluten-free) flour, sugar & butter are the only ingredients necessary to make a perfect topping…the cinnamon should be in the apples, not in the crumble.

 The crumb topping should be thick shell through which the molten apples underneath must struggle to bubble forth.
 It must crack under the fork and not get soggy under any circumstances–especially when topped with soft vanilla ice cream.
 It must be just as good after spending the night under a light blanket of plastic wrap…because everyone knows that leftover apple pie makes the very best breakfast.

 The first time I made my version of this pie, the same pie we made in the bakery at the apple ranch, it was a production.
 My kitchen was a terrible mess and it seemed like it took forever.
 But now, I’ve got things down to a science and I can have it in the oven in about 30 minutes.
 A partner is preferable–enlist the kids or your spouse to peel the apples or do the dishes–but you can go it alone too.
 Put on your favorite Pandora station, pour yourself a big mug of tea (or wine) and get to work, peeps.
 It will probably seem impossible to fit all the apples and the crumb topping in the crust.
 But you can do it…I promise.